Kapaya/px21/paper.md

 </div>

 <div class="pdf-only">
 Jen next visits Google Scholar to look up references for her thesis project.
 Unfortunately, the customization she had applied to sort publications by their title (which is not natively supported by Google Scholar) is no longer working.
-In fact, the column in the Wildcard table that contained all the publication titles is empty (1 in @fig:repairing), because the website's internals changed and broke the adapter’s scraping logic.
+In fact, the column in the Wildcard table that contained all the publication titles is empty, because the website's internals changed and broke the adapter’s scraping logic.
 Jen can repair this on her own, again taking advantage of **editing by demonstration**.
 </div>

 <div class="html-only">